Yakima SkyBox 16 Carbonite

 Other Capacities of the Yakima SkyBox

 We tested the 16-cubic-foot version of the Yakima SkyBox Carbonite, and it also comes in 12, 18, and 21 options depending on how much storage space you want.
 We found the 16 to be nearly perfect for our gear needs, but the 15-inch peak height (about 14 in. for the interior) was fairly limiting for stacking items on top that are long or particularly tall.
 For those, we advise stepping up to the 18 (peak height: 16 in.) or 21 (18 in.) model.
-Finally, Yakima offers the SkyBox in a Lo Carbonite variation, which costs $629 and is shorter and longer than the model tested here at 11.5 inches and 7 feet 8 inches respectively (more on this below).
+Finally, Yakima offers the SkyBox in a Lo Carbonite variation, which costs $649 and is lower-profile and longer than the model tested here at 11.5 inches tall and 7 feet 8 inches long (more on this below).

 Sustainability: Recycled Materials